Blackjack simulator: A gamified R package

 Simulating strategy

-The most analytically interesting part of the package is simulation_blackjack() — it lets you simulate thousands of rounds automatically and observe outcomes.
+The most analytically interesting part of the package is simulation_blackjack().
+It lets you simulate thousands of rounds automatically and observe outcomes.
 This is where the probability really comes to life.

 results <- simulation_blackjack(